ChingWhee/tp/docs/UserGuide.md

 Example of usage:

 `delete Sugar 1`
-Removes 1 unit of sugar from the inventory or shopping list.
+Removes 1 unit of sugar from the inventory.
 <br><br>

 ### Listing Ingredients: `list`